MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 ```

 > [!NOTE]
-> Due to the compiler's interoperability with namespaces, we could alternatively make our Q# callables available without the `using NamespaceName;` statement, and simply matching the C# namespace title to it.
+> Due to the compiler's interoperability with namespaces, we could alternatively make our Q# callables available without the `using Superposition;` statement, and simply matching the C# namespace title to it.
-> That is, by replacing `namespace host` with `namespace NamespaceName`.
+> That is, by replacing `namespace host` with `namespace Superposition`.

 #### Including the resources estimator